Paul Anderson (Minnesota state senator)

-Paul T. Anderson (born September 18, 1973) is an American politician and former member of the Minnesota Senate.
+Paul T. Anderson (born September 18, 1973) is an American businessman, politician and former member of the Minnesota Senate.
 A member of the Republican Party of Minnesota, he represented District 44 in the western Twin Cities metropolitan area.

 Early life, education, and career

 Anderson was born on September 18, 1973, and raised in Plymouth, Minnesota.
 He graduated from Wayzata High School and attended Concordia College, graduating with a Bachelor of Arts in business administration, communications, and political science.

 Anderson was a district director and campaign manager for former U.S. Representative Jim Ramstad and a deputy chief of staff for former Governor Tim Pawlenty.
 He was also director of business development of Touchpoint.io, president and CEO of Tee It Up for the Troops, executive vice president of the National Christian Foundation Twin Cities, an owner of O.L.A.
 Enterprises, and a board member of the Heritage Christian Academy Foundation.
 He is currently the owner of The Anderson Group, a consulting firm.